surniaulula/wpsso-add-five-stars/readme.txt

 <!-- about -->

-**The WPSSO Add Five Stars add-on includes a 5 star rating and review from the site organization:**
+**The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization if:**

-1. If the Schema markup does not already have an 'aggregateRating' property.
+1. The document Schema markup does not already have an 'aggregateRating' property.
-2. If Google allows an 'aggregateRating' property for that Schema type.
+2. Google allows an 'aggregateRating' property for the document Schema type.

-**Note that Google allows an 'aggregateRating' property only for these Schema types and sub-types:**
+**Google allows an 'aggregateRating' property for these Schema types and sub-types:**

 * Book
 * Course